Purgatori

 Purgatori is a fictional comic book character, created by writer Brian Pulido and artist Steven Hughes.
 A crimson-skinned, winged vampire goddess, she first appeared in Evil Ernie: Revenge #1 (October 1994), published by Chaos!
 Comics.
 She has since appeared in books published by Devil's Due Publishing (2005–2006).
-The intellectual property (IP) for future works was bought by Dynamite Entertainment in May 2010.
-Although Dynamite Entertainment President Nick Barrucci stated they will publish new series of both Purgatori and Lady Demon, nothing came into their project regarding her appearance until recently.
-This October will be a new Purgatori comic series.
-This will not be the only new Chaos series.
+Purgatori later appeared in own comic series by Dynamite Entertainment in 2014 and 2021.

 History

 In Egypt as Sakkara

 Purgatori was born in Ancient Egypt around 1390 BC, and raised in the city of Alexandria.
 Her parentage is unknown, save that she has the blood of the Fallen Angels in her veins.
 Her human name is Sakkara, and she was part of the team of slaves that built the burial tomb for Queen Ostraca.
 Sakkara's job was to grind corn all day under the desert sun, and she was constantly whipped by the brutish male guards.
 Amongst the slaves was a foreigner, an old man of Celtic origin who told Sakkara he knew a way to escape slavery and achieve immortality.

 One day Sakkara was grinding corn when the Queen came to inspect the progress of her tomb.
 Sakkara was in the way of her chariot and narrowly escaped being run over.
 Ostraca wanted to punish Sakkara for not moving quick enough, but as soon as she saw her she was mesmerized by her beauty and her blue eyes.
 The Queen was well known for her love of women, and Sakkara became the newest acquisition to her harem.
 The two were married, and for a year Sakkara lived a life of luxury.

 In Egypt, the situation with the citizens of Alexandria had grown steadily worse.
 The Queen realized that if they rebelled, she would never get her tomb finished.
 The general of her army, Ramses, made her an offer: if she married him and made him pharaoh, he would keep the population in check and ensure the completion of the tomb.
 He had one condition: Ramses must be her only lover, and all of her harem must die.
 Sakkara returned to the palace one night to find all the other girls dead.
 She fled into the night, in search of the old Celtic slave and his secret of immortality.